WebDevJasonCameron/LearningWebDev_REACT/Youtube/promptopia/Notes.md

    "@*": ["./*"]
    ```
 2. If the images are not showing up, check to see if they are in the "Public" folder!

+3. Fixed access to sign in with the ```http://localhost:3000/api/auth/callback/google``` inside the Authorized redirect URIs (1:44:30)